 Derivatives traders requested the false submissions in the Libor and Euribor setting process, as they were “motivated by profit and sought to benefit Barclays’ trading positions,” the U.K. Financial Services Authority said.
 The settlements with the FSA, the CFTC and the U.S. Department of Justice are the first in an international investigation into whether banks tried to manipulate Libor, the benchmark rate for $360 trillion of securities, to hide their true cost of borrowing.

-Citigroup Inc. (C), Royal Bank of Scotland Group Plc, UBS AG (UBSN), ICAP Plc (IAP), Lloyds Banking Group Plc (LLOY) and Deutsche Bank AG are among firms that are being probed by regulators worldwide into how Libor is set.
+Citigroup Inc. (C:US), Royal Bank of Scotland Group Plc, UBS AG (UBSN), ICAP Plc (IAP), Lloyds Banking Group Plc (LLOY) and Deutsche Bank AG are among firms that are being probed by regulators worldwide into how Libor is set.

 To contact the reporter on this story: Gonzalo Vina in London at email@example.com